 Approximately 80 sketches of mainly wooden structures, including Newport in its humbler days, the grave of Boston's first settler, taverns, "deserted" mansions, and saltboxes to a few stone houses.

-White Pine Series of Architectural Monographs.
+See White Pine Series Index

-included in this database.
+included in this

 Cross sections, recent photographs and plans demonstrate the particular synthesis of vernacular, Beaux Arts and Romantic tradition that Meem applied to his Santa Fe projects.
 "Design Patterns" and "Design Idioms" are organized by descriptions of characteristic floorplans, composition, siting, entries, courts, alcoves, fireplaces, ceilings, floor treatments, doors, porches and patios that typify Meem's contribution to the "Territorial Revival".